-The Bachelor of Arts in mathematics is designed to include a large level of flexibility to serve students in a variety of areas in mathematics and statistics: pure math, computational math, applied math, and statistics.
+The Bachelor of Arts in Mathematical Sciences is designed to include a large level of flexibility to serve students in a variety of areas in Mathematical Sciences and statistics: pure math, computational math, applied math, and statistics.

 The degree requires students to take a one-semester course in the following standard areas: Real Analysis, Algebra, Differential Equations, and Statistics.
 To ensure students have an appropriate level of breadth, 12 additional 400-level Department of Mathematical Sciences (DMS) courses are required.
 To ensure students have an appropriate level of depth, two (2) one-year sequences must be included.
 Also required are the standard courses at the freshman and sophomore level such as calculus and linear algebra.
 The DMS courses required for this degree are identical to the Bachelor of Science.
 The Bachelor of Science has more stringent course requirements than the Bachelor of Arts with regards to non-DMS required courses.